 - 3.1 London Metropolitan University values the diversity of its students and staff.
-It recognises that people from diverse backgrounds can bring new ideas and perceptions that enrich the learning environment. - 3.2 London Metropolitan University is committed to providing a learning community in which the rights and dignity of all individuals are respected and which is free from unlawful discrimination, harassment and victimisation. - 3.3 The University is committed to the production, implementation, review and monitoring of policies that promote equality for all those who study and work within the institution. - 3.4 All students, staff and applicants will receive equal treatment regardless of age, disability, gender identity, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics). - 3.5 The University is committed to championing equality, diversity and inclusion by promoting: - diversity of student and staff recruitment; - inclusive curriculum, teaching, education and engagement; and - an inclusive community that furthers respect and opportunity for all those studying and working in it.
+It recognises that people from diverse backgrounds can bring new ideas and perceptions that enrich the learning environment. - 3.2 London Metropolitan University is committed to providing a learning community in which the rights and dignity of all individuals are respected, and which is free from unlawful discrimination, harassment and victimisation. - 3.3 The University is committed to the production, implementation, review and monitoring of policies that promote equality for all those who study and work within the institution. - 3.4 All students, staff and applicants will receive equitable treatment regardless of age, disability, gender identity, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics). - 3.5 The University is committed to championing equality, diversity and inclusion by promoting: - recruitment and retention of diverse students and staff; - inclusive curriculum, teaching, education and engagement; and - an inclusive community that furthers respect and opportunity for all those studying and working in it.

-&lt;sup>1 This policy does not form part of any contract between the University and its students and the University may amend it at any time.
+1 This policy does not form part of any contract between the University and its students and the University may amend it at any time.

 - 3.6 London Metropolitan University is committed to equality of opportunity and treatment and to the production, implementation, review and monitoring of policies that promote equality and diversity within the institution.
 London Metropolitan University values diversity, recognising that people from diverse backgrounds can bring new ideas and perceptions that help increase organisational efficiency and improve services.
-The University is committed to promoting diversity in all of its activities and to taking affirmative action to combat discrimination.
+The University is committed to promoting diversity in all of its activities and to taking positive action.
 This policy is intended to demonstrate this commitment. - 3.7 The University recognises its commitments under the law.
-The University is committed to providing equality of opportunity by aiming to ensure that its practices and procedures follow legal requirements and good practice as recommended by: the Equality Human Rights Commission (EHRC), The Equality Challenge Unit (ECU); the Government's Equality Office (GEO); the Chartered Institute of Personnel and Development (CIPD); and Universities UK (UUK).
-It is the University's policy to treat all individuals fairly and equitably regardless of gender, racial or cultural grounds, disability, age, gender reassignment, marriage and civil partnership, maternity and pregnancy, religious beliefs (including non belief), sexual orientation, trade union activity, or any other category where discrimination cannot be reasonably justified.
+The University is committed to providing equality of opportunity by aiming to ensure that its practices and procedures follow legal requirements and good practice as recommended by the Equality Human Rights Commission (EHRC), Advance HE; the Government's Equality Office (GEO); the Chartered Institute of Personnel and Development (CIPD); and Universities UK (UUK).
+It is the University's policy to treat all individuals fairly and equitably regardless of sex, race, disability, age, gender reassignment, marital or civil partnership status, maternity and pregnancy, religious beliefs (including non belief), sexual orientation, trade union activity, or any other category where discrimination cannot be reasonably justified.
 The University will ensure that no requirement or condition will be imposed without justification that could disadvantage individuals on any of the above grounds. - 3.8 The University will strive to create a positive, inclusive atmosphere, based on respect for people's differences, in which individuals are actively encouraged to reach their full potential. - 3.9 All staff and students have rights and individual responsibilities to advance equality of opportunity, foster good relations, eliminate unlawful discrimination and respect different cultures.
-As a minimum, all staff and students should know how to identify behaviour which is contrary to the University's commitments and should challenge it in a supportive and non-confrontational manner.
+As a minimum, all staff and students should know how to identify behaviour which is contrary to the University's commitments and should safely challenge it in a supportive and non-confrontational manner.